theobald-software/theobald-software.github.io/content/_en/erpconnect/receiving-and-sending-idocs/example-receiving-an-idoc.md

 The event IncomingIdoc is fired when an IDoc is received by ERPConnect, so you can use this event to process the IDoc object.
 The code shows how to initialize and start the RFC Server and how to install the event.

-Please also refer to chapter [Connection time-outs](../rfc-server/connection-time-outs).
-The same applies for IDoc servers.

 <details>
 <summary>Click to open C# example.</summary>